 Small satellite systems are the next generation of space exploration in terms of scientific research and the development of new technologies.
 However, it is very arduous to send and receive data to and from satellites once they are in low earth orbit due to the small window of time that satellites are in communication range.
 Additionally, there is a limit on how much data can be transferred due to constraints of time and signal strength.
 Our goal is to implement a more modular and efficient small satellite system that optimizes the process of sending and receiving data to Earth while in low Earth orbit while making it easier for researchers and developers to use.

-The purpose of this document is to progressively illustrate the progress of the development of this small satellite system up to the end of the first semester of the Capstone Senior Design course.
-Our current target objective was for the system that implements a fully functioning avionics module that tracks attitude and position with real time data rendering, a communication module that sends and receives commands, and a power module that regulates and supplies power to the system.
+The purpose of this document is to illustrate the progress of the development of this small satellite system up to the end of the first semester of the Capstone Senior Design course.
+Our current target objective was for a system that implements a fully functioning avionics module that tracks attitude and position with real time data rendering, a communication module that sends and receives commands, and a power module that regulates and supplies power to the system.
 The final target objective is for the system to be tracked and monitored while being able to send, receive, and store commands and data to and from a ground station.
 This document provides in depth information of what objectives have been accomplished, what objectives need more time and development, logistical data such as constraints, specifications, standards, and budget, and a statement of accomplishments.